Rakeela/dragora-notes/envs100disc3-renewableenergy.md

 I mean, it's not like we'll stop using hydrogen at any particular point in the future, so a centennial hydrogen fuel plant is not a crazy risk, but cost projections made that far in advance need risk-padding that makes them take even longer to run in the black.
 Argh.
 I spent all day on this, didn't find the numbers I needed, and cast serious doubt on the concept by the numbers I did find!

+Surely I must have made many mistakes.
+Real utility installations are expensive projects with long pay-off periods, but not like THIS.
+Did I make enough mistakes to scavenge the concept?

 ---
 Bibliography:
 [1] tidal energy citation